 2. Report the Work Injury as Soon as Possible

-Take the necessary steps to report an injury to your employer as soon as it happens.
+Take the necessary steps to report an injury with a worker’s compensation attorney to your employer as soon as it happens.
 Fill out any relevant paperwork and complete any processes that your employer requires from you.
-Take note of any coworkers who witnessed the injury and document your own personal summary of what happened.
+Take note of any coworkers who witnessed the injury and document your own personal summary of what happened and questions to ask a personal injury lawyer.
 Include as many details as possible.
 Even if your injury does not require immediate medical attention, it’s still important that you report your injury to your employer as soon as you can.
 According to the Iowa Workforce Development Division of Workers’ Compensation, “unless your employer has notice or knowledge of your asserted injury within 90 days of its occurrence, you may be denied benefits.”
+So all types of denied claims and worker compensation settlements, consult with a professional personal injury law attorney.

 3. Look for and Document Any Witnesses